Meoo/SimpleGameEngine/README.md

 ### Screens ###

-Different game states are handled using "Screens"
+Different game states are handled using "Screens".

 ### Asynchronous tasks ###

-Run tasks on a secondary thread
+Run tasks on a secondary thread.

 ### Resources managing ###

-Create resources handles from a manager, and the file will be loaded automatically on a secondary thread If the resource is not ready when you need it, the game will freeze until it is
+Create resources handles from a manager, and the file will be loaded automatically on a secondary thread.
+If the resource is not ready when you need it, the game will freeze until it is